 Lighting Strategy

-Lighting strongly influences mood.
-Combining natural light with layered artificial lighting creates flexibility.
+Lighting strongly influences mood and functionality within a space.
+Combining natural light with layered artificial lighting creates flexibility throughout the day.

 Color Psychology

-Soft, muted tones often create relaxation, while bold accents stimulate creativity.
+Soft and muted tones typically promote relaxation, while bold accents can stimulate creativity and energy.

 Furniture Layout and Space Optimization